This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 Ten adventure activities in Bosnia and Herzegovina

-Don’t get me wrong, there are many reasons to visit Bosnia and Herzegovina beyond the unspoilt nature, but if you’re an addict for adrenaline or craving fresh mountain air with a touch of history and culture thrown in, then perhaps this Balkan nation should be your next adventure holiday.
+Don’t get me wrong, there are many reasons to visit Bosnia and Herzegovina beyond the unspoilt nature, but if you’re addicted to adrenaline or craving fresh mountain air with a touch of history and culture thrown in, then perhaps this Balkan nation should be your next adventure holiday.
 Here’s what to expect.

 1. White water rafting on crystal clear waters

-Lining the banks of Konjic are a handful of guest houses and a couple of beautiful Mosques, but just moments away along the Neretva river you’ll find raging white water rapids that then relax into tranquil waters, so clear you can see the bottom and so clean, I’d say it’s drinkable.
+Lining the riverbanks that cut through Konjic are a handful of guest houses and a couple of beautiful mosques.
+Yet, just moments away along the Neretva River, you’ll find raging white water rapids that then relax into tranquil waters.
+The waters are so clear you can see the bottom and so clean, I’d say it’s drinkable.

-Visit Konjic have fast become one of the premier adventure activity suppliers in Bosnia and Herzegovina, and I highly recommend the half day rafting with a BBQ lunch on route.
-You’ll enjoy a mix of adrenaline and relaxation and the views on the way down the river back to Konjic are seriously dreamy as these photos prove!
+Visit Konjic has fast become one of the premier adventure activity suppliers in Bosnia and Herzegovina, and I highly recommend the half-day rafting with a BBQ lunch en route.
+You’ll enjoy a mix of adrenaline and relaxation, and the views on the way down the river back to Konjic are seriously dreamy, as these photos prove.

 2. Skiing without breaking the bank

-Bosnia and Herzegovina is, in my opinion, an ideal Ski destination for numerous reasons.
+Bosnia and Herzegovina is, in my opinion, a fantastic ski destination for numerous reasons.

-One, the nearest ski resort to Sarajevo, is just over 40 minutes drive away, and secondly, the cost is a lot more palatable here than the likes of central Europe.
-This makes it appealing for both those who want to hit the slopes and those that just want a snowy mountain air getaway.
+One, the nearest ski resort to Sarajevo, is just over 40 minutes drive away.
+Two, the cost is a lot more palatable here than in central Europe.
+This makes it appealing for both those who want to hit the slopes and those who just want a snowy mountain air getaway.

 The two largest resorts in the county are Jahorina and Bjelasnica, hitting a peak altitude of around 2000 metres.